vendasta/content-style-guide/11-writing-for-social-media.md

 ### Hashtags

 We employ hashtags rarely and deliberately.
-We may use them to promote an event or connect with users at a conference.
+We may use them to promote an event or connect with users at a conference, or utilize #vendastaeverywhere when posting from a special event, or distant location.
 Do not use current event or trending hashtags to promote Vendasta.

 ### Trending topics